 Whether you are the entrepreneur, or the spouse of an entrepreneur, having adequate support and looking to the future is crucial when facing divorce.
 The right counsel can help you assemble an outstanding team of experts to protect your interests, regardless of whether you are mediating your case or litigating in court.

-Our Orange County divorce attorneys are here for all your needs:
+Our Los Angeles County and Orange County divorce attorneys are here for all your needs:

 - Prenuptial and postnuptial agreements;

 - Divorce litigation;

 - Marital property division: financial interests, accounts, and real property, valuations of property, business ventures, family-owned businesses, partnerships, investments, 401(k) plans, retirement assets, intellectual property and more;

 - Child custody and visitation;